 Private healthcare is usually the preferred option for expats living in Tanzania.
 While these hospitals are in much better condition than public hospitals, they are still below the standards of Western countries.

 The doctors in private hospitals generally speak English and can treat most ailments.
 In cases of emergency or for serious procedures, however, expats tend to look to healthcare options outside the country.
-Expats should ensure that they have comprehensive international healthcare coverage to cover the exorbitant costs of private healthcare in Tanzania.
+Expats should ensure that they have comprehensive international healthcare coverage to cover the significant costs of private healthcare in Tanzania.

 Health insurance in Tanzania